newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/appraiser-certification.md

 * Be 21 years old at a minimum
 * Have a bachelor’s degree from an accredited university
 * Have an appraiser’s license
-* Complete 200 hours in an Appraiser Qualification Board-approved program
+* Complete 200 hours in an appraiser qualification board-approved program
 * Complete 1,500 hours of relevant work experience in no less than 12 months

 ### Application Requirements